eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### Shared memory

-To enable zero-copy inter-process communication, iceoryx uses the shared memory approach, i.e. senders and receivers can communicate via shared memory resulting in zero-copy communication.
+To enable zero-copy inter-process communication, iceoryx uses the shared memory approach, i.e. publishers and subscribers or clients and servers can communicate via shared memory resulting in zero-copy communication.

 Shared memory is physical memory that is made accessible to multiple processes via a mapping to a memory area in their virtual address spaces.